l3vels/l3-sdk-csharp/docs/TransactionApi.md

 namespace Example
 {
-    public class TransactionControllerTransactionsExample
+    public class GetTransactionsExample
     {
         public static void Main()
         {
             Configuration config = new Configuration();
             config.BasePath = "https://api-dev.l3vels.xyz";
             var apiInstance = new TransactionApi(config);
-            var authorization = "authorization_example";  // string | API key is associated with multiple projects.
-Please include it in to use developers API. var projectId = a44b646a-ae14-4e05-ae09-b12d5e7269bf;  // string | Game/project ID to find transactions in your game.
+            var authorization = "authorization_example";  // string | API key is associated with multiple games.
+Please include it in to use developers API. var gameId = a44b646a-ae14-4e05-ae09-b12d5e7269bf;  // string | Game ID to find transactions in your game.
 Example: Fortnite, Minecraft, etc. var collectionId = a44b646a-ae14-4e05-ae09-b12d5e7269bf;  // string | Filter transactions by collection.
 Example: Get transactions only from Weapons collection. (optional) var playerId = a44b646a-ae14-4e05-ae09-b12d5e7269bf;  // string | Player ID to mint to.
 You can provide player ID or player address (optional) var sort = name;  // string | Asset field to sort by.
 You can sort by name, created_on and etc. (optional)